 No, the most effective approach combines mind-body techniques with proper ergonomics.
 Physical improvements to your workspace reduce the likelihood of pain occurring, while psychological techniques help you respond more skillfully when discomfort does arise.
 Use mindfulness when making ergonomic adjustments—approach changes thoughtfully rather than constantly fidgeting with your setup in response to every minor discomfort.
 This integrated approach addresses both the physical and psychological aspects of desk-related back pain.

-Start small, be patient with yourself, and remember that changing your relationship with pain is a gradual process.
-Combined with proper ergonomics and regular movement, mind-body approaches can help you reclaim your workday from chronic discomfort and build a more sustainable relationship with your desk job.
+Whether you’re dealing with persistent lower back pain from long sitting hours or looking to prevent future problems, these evidence-based techniques offer a path beyond quick fixes.
+Combined with proper ergonomics and regular movement, mind-body approaches can help you reclaim your workday from chronic discomfort and build a more sustainable relationship with desk work.

 Watch: Top 3 Exercises for Lower Back Pain